Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions: Introduction

-In this work, we propose a methodology on how to take advantage of topic modelling techniques to extract information, in a medically relevant way, from descriptions of chronic pain.
-First, we present the data and its collection in a medical environment, in parallel with its intrinsic challenges.
+We start by presenting the data and its collection in a medical environment, in parallel with its intrinsic challenges.
 Next, we detail and discuss a methodology to overcome such difficulties, followed by the evaluation of the obtained results.
-Finally, we present novel approaches to the extraction of new insights of chronic pain experiences from the obtained topic models, including the identification of the most and least relevant aspects of the experience, and the definition of groups of similar patients, as given by the proposed analysis of their accounts.
+Finally, we present approaches to the extraction of insights of chronic pain from the obtained topic models, including the identification of clinically relevant aspects of the experience, and the definition of groups of similar patients.